 Of course, you can store them in the fridge too, in the same way.
 However, I personally like them every so lightly chilled from the freezer.
 They'll be softer in the fridge.

-Mostly you need a combination of sticky ingredients like blended dates, honey, maple syrup and nut butters.
-Those, in combination with the bulk of your ingredients in powdered form, will help the bars hold together.
-If you struggle to get the bars to hold together you could have added too much water.
+To get protein bars to stick together, you need a combination of sticky ingredients like blended dates, honey, maple syrup, and nut butters, along with powdered ingredients.
+If you struggle to get the bars to hold together, you could have added too much water.
 Add in some extra collagen powder, protein powder, or coconut flour to bulk them up.

 Mint Chocolate Protein Bars